graphitemaster/neothyne/docs/STYLE.md

 Macros are all upper-case, macro parameters are too.

-All naming makes used of 'camelCase'.
+All naming makes use of 'camelCase'.
 This holds true for prefixes as well, for instance "gThatThing", not "gthatThing".
 This is not true for members however where the correct naming would be "m_thatThing" and not "m_ThatThing".